Best homeowners insurance in Ohio for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Known as “The Heart of it All,” Ohio has plenty to attract homeowners to the Buckeye State.
-Ohio’s proximity to Tornado Alley and propensity for major storms and flood events make home insurance a must.
+Ohio’s proximity to Tornado Alley and the chance that major storms and flood events could affect residents make quality home insurance a must.

-But despite having all four seasons and considerable tornado risk in the southwest section of the state, the average cost of homeowners insurance in Ohio is on the lower end of the spectrum at $1,586 per year.
-This is around 16% lower than the national average of $1,899 per year.
+But despite having all four seasons and considerable tornado risk in the southwest section of the state, the average cost of homeowners insurance in Ohio is relatively cheap at $1,236 per year.
+This is 30% lower than the national average of $1,754 per year.

 Compare home insurance rates in Ohio